-The paramedic level of education consists of 15 additional EMT courses plus the IEMT courses, which increases the knowledge and skill of the IEMT graduate in advanced life support, including endotracheal intubation, cardiac arrhythmia recognition, drug therapy, and needle thoracostomy.
+The paramedic level of education consists of 15 additional EMT courses plus the IEMT courses, which increases the knowledge and skill of the IEMT graduate in advanced life support, including endotracheal intubation, cardiac arrhythmia recognition, drug therapy and needle thoracostomy.
 Acceptance is dependent upon direct employment needs and completion of the basic EMT course.
 Students must be currently certified as EMT-A. Most training is held off-campus under a contract with Tucson hospitals.

-To complete college requirements for the advanced certificate, in addition to the satisfactory completion of all EMT courses, students must document the completion of three credit hours in writing (WRT 101 or equivalent) and three credit hours in math (MTH 070 or higher equivalency) or science (see program advisor for acceptable science course credits).
+To complete college requirements for the advanced certificate, in addition to the satisfactory completion of all EMT courses, students must document the completion of three credit hours in writing (WRT 101 or equivalent) and three credit hours in mathematics (MTH 070 or higher equivalency) or science (see program advisor for acceptable science course credits).

 Course Number Course Title Credit Hours Prerequisites

-Core Course es - A grade of C or better is required d for grad luation.
+Core Course s - A grade of C or better is required for grad luation.

-re courses require acceptance into ed Paramedic Program.
+All of the cor e courses require acceptance into

+the Advance d Paramedic Program.

 EMT 201 Introduction to Paramedicine 4

-EMT 202 EMT 203 Paramedicine: Pharmacology Pathophysiology and 4 2
+EMT 202 Paramedicine: Pharmacology 2

+EMT 203 Pathophysiology and

-Management of Respiratory Emergencies 2
+Management of Respiratory

+Emergencies 2

-EMT 204 Advanced Life Support: 2
+EMT 204 Advanced Life Support:

 Cardiology 4

-EMT 205 Pathophysiology and Management of Neurological
+EMT 205 Pathophysiology and

+Management of Neurological

 Problems 2

-EMT 206 Pathophysiology and Management of Soft Tissue
+EMT 206 Pathophysiology and

+Management of Soft Tissue

 Injuries 2

 EMT 207 Pathophysiology and

+Management of Musculoskeletal

+Injuries 2

+EMT 208 Pathophysiology and

-Management of Musculoskeleta 2
+Management of Medical Problem s 2

+EMT 209 Pathophysiology and

+Management of Gynecologic

+Emergencies 2

-EMT 208 Injuries Pathophysiology and Management of Medical 2
+EMT 210 Pathophysiology and

+Management of Pediatric and

-Problems 2
+Neonatal Patient 2

+EMT 211 Emotional Aspects of Illness and

+Injury 1

+EMT 212 Extrication/Rescue Techniques 1

+EMT 213 Telemetry and EMS

+Communications 1

+EMT 214 Paramedic Procedures: Hospital 3

+EMT 215 Paramedic Procedures:

+Ambulance 5